19bufordcarl/CarlRPG/Myth & Shadow/Game Procedures/Social Procedures/Companions.md

 ## Finding Companions

-A PC can only find a companion whose [Level](../../Player%20Characters/Derived%20Statistics/Level.md) is less than both the PC's [Level](../../Player%20Characters/Derived%20Statistics/Level.md) and [Charisma](../../Player%20Characters/The%20Ability%20Scores/Charisma.md).
-See the [New Player Character Creation](../../Character%20Creation/New%20Player%20Character%20Creation.md) process.
+A PC can only find a companion whose [Level](../../Player%20Characters/Derived%20Statistics/Level.md) is less than both the PC's [Level](../../Player%20Characters/Derived%20Statistics/Level.md).
+You make companions with the [New Player Character Creation](../../Character%20Creation/New%20Player%20Character%20Creation.md) process.

 *Work with your GM to determine whether a specific companion is appropriate.*